 Broker non-votes are counted for purposes of determining whether a quorum is present.
 In determining whether a proposal received the requisite number of affirmative votes, broker non-votes are not considered votes cast and will have no effect on the proposal.
 Broker non-votes occur when shares held by a broker for a beneficial owner are not voted because (i) the broker did not receive voting instructions from the beneficial owner, and (ii) the broker lacked discretionary authority to vote the shares.
 Brokers that have not received voting instructions from their clients cannot vote on their clients' behalf with respect to "non-routine" proposals but may vote their clients' shares on "routine" proposals.
-As a result, broker non-votes will have no impact on "non-routine" proposals, including the approval of the election of directors (Proposal 1), and the non-binding advisory vote on our named executive officer compensation (Proposal 2).
+As a result, broker non-votes will have no impact on "non-routine" proposals, including the approval of the election of directors (Proposal 1), and the non-binding advisory vote on our named executive officer compensation (Proposal 2), and will not occur with respect to the ratification of the appointment of our independent registered public accounting firm (Proposal 3).

-Note that if you are a beneficial holder and do not provide specific voting instructions to your broker, the broker that holds your shares will not be authorized to vote on "non-routine" items, including the election of directors (Proposal 1), or the approval, on a nonbinding advisory basis, or of our named executive officer compensation (Proposal 2).
-Ratification of the appointment of our independent registered public accounting firm for fiscal 2024 (Proposal 3) is considered to be a "routine" matter and, accordingly, if you do not instruct your broker, bank or other nominee on how to vote the shares in your account for Proposal 3, brokers will be permitted to exercise their discretionary authority to vote for the ratification of the appointment of the independent registered public accounting firm.
+Note that if you are a beneficial holder and do not provide specific voting instructions to your broker, the broker that holds your shares will not be authorized to vote on "non-routine" items, including the election of directors (Proposal 1), or the approval, on a non-binding advisory basis, of our named executive officer compensation (Proposal 2).
+Ratification of the appointment of our independent registered public accounting firm for fiscal 2025 (Proposal 3) is considered to be a "routine" matter and, accordingly, if you do not instruct your broker, bank or other nominee on how to vote the shares in your account for Proposal 3, brokers will be permitted to exercise their discretionary authority to vote for the ratification of the appointment of the independent registered public accounting firm.
 Accordingly, we encourage you to provide voting instructions to your broker, whether or not you plan to attend the Annual Meeting.